 The VCPT GUI has a clone capability to simplify and expedite channel information.
-When the service provider uses VCPT to define the set of VQE Servers that receive the channel information, the VQE Servers can be grouped based on channel lineups.
+When the service provider uses the VCPT to define the set of the VQE-Ss that receive the channel information, the VQE-Ss can be grouped based on channel lineups.
 Using separate VCPT configuration files makes it possible to manage multiple deployments.
 For example, one VCPT configuration file might be for the channel lineup in one metro region, and another VCPT configuration file might be for the channel lineup in another metro region.